The Go Master

-The Go Master (呉清源 極みの棋譜, Go Seigen: Kiwami no Kifu) (吴清源 (吳清源, Wú Qīngyuán)) is a 2006 biopic film directed by Tian Zhuangzhuang of the twentieth century Go master Wu Qingyuan, better known as Go Seigen, the Japanese pronunciation of his name.
+The Go Master (呉清源 極みの棋譜, Go Seigen: Kiwami no Kifu) (吴清源 (吳清源, Wú Qīngyuán)) is a 2006 biopic film directed by Tian Zhuangzhuang.
+It depicts the twentieth century Go master Wu Qingyuan, better known as Go Seigen, the Japanese pronunciation of his name.
 The film, which premiered at the 44th New York Film Festival, focuses on the life of this extraordinary player from his meteoric rise as a child prodigy to fame and fortune as a revolutionary strategic thinker, as well as the tumultuous global conflicts between his homeland and his adopted nation.
 The film also features a scene involving the Atomic bomb go game.
 The film also screened at the AFI's China Film Festival in Silver Spring, Maryland.

 Plot

 With the breakout of the Sino-Japanese War in the 1930s, Wu Qingyuan (Chang Chen) and his family are thrown into an uncomfortable and dangerous position as Chinese nationals residing in Japan.
 While Wu's family returns to China, he chooses to stay behind in his adopted country to continue to pursue the game of Go.
 In the quiet recluse of his school, there are no politics, only the singular dedication to his art and the love for his wife Kazuko (Ayumi Ito).
 However, the chaos of the times eventually forces him out of his enclave, throwing his life and mind into conflict.

 Wu's career ends abruptly when he is struck by a motorcycle in a collision which does not appear to be an accident.
 This real-life incident may have been a conspiracy against him by opponents in the world of Go, where he remained an unshakable winner.
 He is later hospitalized and can no longer play Go due to brain trauma.
 Despite this, the film ends nostalgically in the golden room of Go.